ShawonAshraf/the-bot/README.md

 ### Bot commands

-- `!oracle`: Responds with a random set of emojis.
+- `!oracle`: Responds with a random set of emojis
-- `!guysay`: Responds with a random fortune message in a cowsay style.
+- `!guysay`: Responds with a random fortune message in a cowsay style
-- `!summon @mention`: Responds with a random set of emojis when a user is mentioned after the command.
+- `!summon @mention`: Responds with a random set of emojis when a user is mentioned after the command
-- `!joke`: Responds with a random joke from the [JokeAPI](https://jokeapi.dev/).
+- `!joke`: Responds with a random joke from the [JokeAPI](https://jokeapi.dev/)
 - `!gaysay`: Don't make this typo
 - `!health`: Hits the health check endpoint of an api and responds with the status code. (you have to set the backends as env vars)
+- `!no`: Tell your PM that you won't be doing it
+- `!breakfast`: Breakfast cereal with AI?
+Anyone?
-  Example for `!health`:
+- `!sprint`: Tell your PM that this sprint ain't sprinting Example for `!health`:

-If you want to check the health of `BACKEND_DEV_ULR`, set the environment variable like this:
+If you want to check the health of `BACKEND_DEV_URL`, set the environment variable like this:

 ```bash
 export BACKEND_DEV_URL=https://example.com/health